Isabel Diamond, MA

-My fee is $130 for a 50 minute session, and $195 for a 75 minute session (recommended for couples who come every other week).
+My fee is $150 for a 50 minute session.
+For couples, extended sessions are prorated at $180 for 60 minutes, and $225 for 75 minutes.
 To make therapy affordable for people in financial need, I offer a few lower fee spots.
-If interested, please inquire during a phone consultation.
+Currently there is a wait list for those spots.

 I welcome you to call me for a free 20 minute phone consultation to discuss your needs and see how I can help you.
 I can be reached at (510) 761-8978.